-Completion of the EDC is a requirement for a department head to receive their POST Executive Certificate [POST Regulation 1011 (a) (11)].
+Completion of the EDC is a requirement for a department head to receive their POST Executive Certificate [Commission Regulation 1011 (a) (11)].

 The EDC addresses a broad range of contemporary topics, issues and trends relevant to the law enforcement executive.
 These include:

 - Perspectives on the executive leadership role in law enforcement

 - Contemporary issues, principled policing, and community perspectives affecting law enforcement leadership

 - Understanding and navigating local government, budgets, and the City/County Management Police Executive Relationship

 - The integration of ethics and value-based principles into the core operating philosophy and culture of the organization

 - Principles of strategic and transition management when planning for and implementing change

 - Organizational interventions and critical incident care management